“You have no idea how long it’s been since I was able to have a reasonable discussion with your sire and his confidants.”

-“Study another man’s decisions and consider his thought processes for as long as we have, in as great detail as we have, and you cannot help but come to know him.”
+“Study another man’s decisions and consider his thoughts for as long as we have, and you cannot help but come to know him.”

 “Sometimes I feel as if I know your sire better than I know many members of my own court.”